 To eke out its value, I am not beyond alternating with something a little less expensive, and I like Mirai’s Purifying Body Serum ($29).
 It is a good quality and effective anti-aging body lotion at a decent price.
 It has astaxanthin — an antioxidant and one of my favorite ingredients: a super powerful antioxidant it eliminates free radicals, prevents sun damage and reduces melanin.
 There’s some good moisturizers — shea butter, squalane and sodium hyaluronate — as well as wheat protein.

-For elbows and knees, I use Arcona Pumpkin Lotion 10% ($35 in the shop).
+For elbows and knees, I use Arcona Pumpkin Lotion 10% ($35).
 This exfoliator is far from wimpy; there is 10% glycolic acid, boosted by pumpkin ferment.
 I use it every other day on these wrinkle prone areas and ensure that I moisturize on the other days.
 I do worry about my knees, though, detecting the dreaded sag.
-So far, regular exercise and use of Ultra Renew Sculpt ($129 in the shop) in LED and ultrasound modes seem to be the only things to stop my knees from joining my ankles.
+So far, regular exercise and use of Ultra Renew Sculpt ($129) in LED and ultrasound modes seem to be the only things to stop my knees from joining my ankles.

 As far as my neck is concerned, I am always experimenting with whatever tester comes my way (currently, it’s a new potion from Osmotics).
 But if there is anything that I tend to go back to, it is MitoQ Moisturizing Anti-Aging Serum ($119 in the shop), which does a very good job of smoothing skin that is rough and sun damaged.
 Although it is primarily a facial serum, it comes in a decent 1.7-oz size and, as a little goes a long way, it does not feel extravagant to extend use below my chin (and it is much needed).